mattyImry/foody/foody/README.md

 # **_Foody_**

 This project is created to solidify my knowledge of ReactJS.
-This app is built in stages with the support of the ReactJs course.
-My learning technique is to apply all the principle that I learn on the course to the project.

 ## **_UX_**